Berry to Bomaderry - Princes Highway upgrade

 The three interchanges for the project, connecting Jaspers Brush Road and Strongs Road, Morschels Lane and Devitts Lane, and Pestells Lane and Meroo Road, are regularly spaced to provide an equitable level of access for the wider community between Berry and Bomaderry.
 Devitts Lane is located at the half way point of the alignment.

-Once the upgrade is complete, right turn restrictions from local roads will be in place.
-These restrictions will be introduced due to the inclusion of a central median and significantly widened alignment of the new highway.
+Right-turn restrictions from local roads were introduced with the inclusion of a central median and significantly widened alignment of the new highway.
 Motorists will be required to turn left from local roads and travel to the nearest available overpass if they need to travel in the opposite direction.

 • How will the project improve safety and reduce accidents?

 A key objective of the Berry to Bomaderry Princes Highway upgrade is to improve road safety along the upgraded section of highway.
-Once completed, the highway upgrade would incorporate features that would address causes of the recent vehicle accidents on this section of the highway.
+The completed highway upgrade incorporates features that address causes of recent vehicle accidents on this section of the highway prior to the update.
 These safety features include:

-• a divided carriageway would reduce the likelihood of head on collisions
+• a divided carriageway which reduces the likelihood of head on collisions

-• less curves, improved road shoulders and line marking would reduce the likelihood of run off road crashes.
-In addition, barriers would also reduce the risk of this crash type
+• less curves, improved road shoulders and line marking reduces the likelihood of run off road crashes.
+In addition, barriers also reduce the risk of this crash type

 • Was a bypass of Bomaderry considered?